Jelena Rozga: 2020–2023: new singles, Minut Srca Mog and tour

+5.com s Danielom together with chef David Skoko.
+The two sat down for an interview, discussing a variety of topics, including Rozga's ballet classes, ballet dances, cooking, the topics of Rozga's songs.
+Rozga recounted how overworked she was when in Magazin, how the lead singer was expected to only work with no right to speak which led to her losing consciousness at a night club, falling down on the floor and having to go to the emergency while bleeding.
+During the same show, she felt embarrassed by Trbović's constant questions about cooking and her attempts to humiliate her because of it, which she clearly stated she has no experience with from the beginning.
+At one point, Trbović attempted to set Rozga up with Skoko, even though the latter is married and has three children; Rozga simply ignored her.
 In late 2019, Rozga revealed that she was working on an acoustic album which would feature 17 acoustic reworks of her songs with Magazin.
 The inspiration for the album came after the popularity of her acoustic cover on narodni Radio's live event.
 The album was set for release some time in 2020 although due to the COVID-19 pandemic, Rozga revealed that its release will be postponed for 2021 since she scrapped the work initially done and started from scratch.

 On 12 November 2020, Rozga released a cover of the song "Kad nema ljubavi" by Croatian singer Ilan Kabiljo as part of the project New Sound of the 90s.
 She had performed the song as part of a medley with "Sveto Pismo" and a cover of Oliver Dragojević's "Najlipše te jubi oni što te gubi" live in March earlier that year at the 2020 Golden Studio Awards.
 On 7 December 2020, Rozga appeared on Narodni radio's Christmas Living Room where she performed an acoustic cover of Petar Grašo's "Fritula".
 On 8 December 2020, Rozga appeared on the 9th gathering of the HEP Opskrba where she had an interview and performed acoustic versions of five songs.
 On 25 December, on Christmas, Rozga held an online live concert on Instagram accompanied by Milan Terze and Karlo Dotur on guitar.